rolanvb/Time2Share/README.md

 # Time2Share

-An sharing site built in laravel
+A sharing site built in laravel